D14b0l1c/yahoo-finance/README.md

 ---

 ## 🔮 What's Next

-Upcoming models:
+Each of these models will be added to the project in the same format:
+- One training script (`/scripts/`)
+- One trained model (`/models/`)
+- One visualizer (`/visualize/`)
+- One README update

+### Planned Additions

-- Random Forest
+- 🌲 Random Forest (Regression + Classification)
-- XGBoost
+- ⚡ XGBoost (Regression + Classification)
-- ARIMA
+- 📉 ARIMA (Time Series Forecasting)
-- LSTM
+- 🧠 LSTM (Deep Learning for sequences)
+- 📊 Logistic Regression (Directional classification)
+- 🔍 k-Means (Clustering for segmentation)
+- 📈 EBM (Explainable Boosting Machine for interpretability)